This content is restricted to members.

 Time when a teacher must be available to carry out duties, including attending staff and parent meetings, under the direction of the Head.
 Maximum of 1265 hours in a school year.

-A term used where parts or all National Curriculum requirements may not apply to a pupil in specified cases or circumstances.
+A term used where national curriculum requirements may not apply to a pupil

 Department for Innovation, Universities and Skills, now defunct.
 In June 2009 it was merged into the newly formed Department for Business, Innovation and Skills.